ralfw/NMCForecasting/doc/analysis.md

 | 6	 | 2 | 0,11 | 100%

 ## Forecasting a single event
-Answering the question "What's the next role most likely going to be?" means making a forecast.
+Answering the question "What's the next roll most likely going to be?" means making a forecast.
 An answer can be found by looking up the probabilities in a distribution.

-According to the above observation-based distribution `1` and `4` are the most likely next roles (both with an individual probability of 0,21).
+According to the above observation-based distribution `1` and `4` are the most likely next rolls (both with an individual probability of 0,21).

-But also: The probability of the next role being `3` *or less* is 0,53.
+But also: The probability of the next roll being `3` *or less* is 0,53.

 Of course historical data usually is not needed with dice.
 The probabilities are obvious from the beginning: for every face of the dice it's 1/6=0,1667.
 At least if the dice is fair.